6 Reasons Why a WV Personal Injury Lawyer May Not Take Your Case (And What You Can Do About It)

 That said, if you win a personal injury claim against an uninsured defendant, you may be able to place liens against any of their existing assets or request a collections agency to pursue compensation on your behalf.
 However, often this requires additional court actions – which means additional time and expenses spent on litigation, legal fees, and other inconveniences.
 Bankruptcy laws also often protect insolvent defendants.

-6. Changes to the Law
+6. Recent Changes to the Law

 Sometimes states like West Virginia make changes to their laws that severely limit peoples’ rights after an accident or serious injury caused by another.
 For example, West Virginia recently made sweeping changes to their work injury laws, which requires injured workers to receive a disability rating from workers’ compensation of at least 13% before they can file a deliberate intent claim against their employer.
 We have seen workers severely injured to the point where they could no longer work, yet West Virginia workers’ compensation still didn’t give them a 13% or greater disability rating.
 To say this is unfair is an understatement!